Introduction to Automated Negotiation: Automated Negotiation as a Game

 In the second case the deviation did not improve the outcome for $\ag_2$ either, because the outcome is the same as for the original strategy profile.

 In the third case, again, the deviation did not improve her outcome, because agent $\ag_2$ ends up with less or equal utility than in the original situation.

 In the fourth case agent $\ag_2$ does improve, but we will show that this case cannot happen.
 The reason for this, is that we assumed that $\off$ was Pareto-optimal.
-This means that if $\util_2(\off') > \util_2(\off)$, we must necessarily have $\util_1(\off') < \util_1(\off)$, otherwise $\off'$ would dominate $\off$ which contradicts the assumption that $\off$ was Pareto-optimal.
+This means that if $\util_2(\off') > \util_2(\off)$, we must necessarily have $\util_1(\off') < \util_1(\off)$, otherwise $\off'$ would dominate $\off$ and therefore $\off$ would not be Pareto-optimal.
 However, since we assumed that $\ag_1$ applies a time-based strategy with target value $\targ_1 = \util_1(\off)$, we know that $\ag_1$ would never accept or propose any offer with utility lower than $\util_1(\off)$, so in particular she would never propose or accept $\off'$, which means that $\off'$ could never become an agreement.

 We have therefore proved that $\ag_2$ cannot make a unilateral deviation that increases her utility.
 The fact that this also holds for $\ag_1$ can be proved in exactly the same way. \end{proof}